PalmerTurley34/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+500 times.
+There would be 1000 friendships, and with them being bi-directional only 500 calls would be needed.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+The average is about 5.
+Which makes sense if you have five friends and those five friends have five friends each and so on, after five degrees of separation that would be around 750 people which is the majority of the users in the graph.